ediznj/IndicNLP/Readme.md

-# Attempt on tamil embeddings
+# NLP for tamil (initial draft)

-I created this repo to experiment various nlp tasks using tamil language as base.
+An initiative to experiment various nlp tasks for tamil language.

 As a first step towards it, I started with text embeddings.